bioidiap/bob.bio.base/doc/legacy.rst

 Legacy Preprocessor wrapper
 ---------------------------

-The :py:class:`~bob.bio.base.transformer.PreprocessorTransformer` wrapper takes a :py:class`bob.bio.base.preprocessor` from the old :py:mod:`bob.bio.base` as input and creates a :py:class:`Transformer` out of it.
+The :py:class:`~bob.bio.base.transformer.PreprocessorTransformer` wrapper takes a :py:class`bob.bio.base.preprocessor` from the old :py:mod:`bob.bio.base` as input and creates a Transformer out of it.
 The :py:meth:`~bob.bio.base.preprocessor.__call__` method of the :py:class`~bob.bio.base.preprocessor` class is called when the :py:meth:`Transformer.transform` method is called.

-This example shows how to create a :py:class:`Transformer` out of a legacy preprocessor (FaceCrop, from bob.bio.face):
+This example shows how to create a Transformer out of a legacy preprocessor (FaceCrop, from bob.bio.face):

 .. code-block:: python